audetrikay/ocean-imprints-bioplastics-design-space/docs/related_work.md

 # Related Work — References

-## Bioplastics & material properties
+## Bioplastics & Material Properties

 **Sothornvit, R. & Krochta, J. (2001)**
 *Plasticizers in edible films and coatings*
-→ Montre l’impact des plastifiants (glycérine) sur :
+→ Shows the impact of plasticizers (such as glycerine) on:
-- flexibilité
+- flexibility
-- résistance
+- mechanical resistance
-- structure des films
+- film structure

 ---

 **Vieira, M. G. A. et al. (2011)**
 *Natural-based plasticizers and biopolymer films*
-→ Confirme que de petites variations de glycérine modifient fortement :
+→ Demonstrates that small variations in glycerine significantly affect:
-- propriétés mécaniques
+- mechanical properties
-- interaction avec l’eau
+- water interaction

 ---

-## Alginate & ionic interactions
+## Alginate & Ionic Interactions

 **Lee, K. Y. & Mooney, D. J. (2012)**
 *Alginate: Properties and biomedical applications*
-→ Référence clé sur :
-- interaction alginate / ions
+→ Key reference explaining:
+- alginate–ion interactions
-- rôle du calcium (rigidification)
+- role of calcium (Ca²⁺) in crosslinking
-- sensibilité aux environnements ioniques
+- sensitivity to ionic environments

 ---

-## Marine environment & plastics
+## Marine Environment & Plastics

 **Andrady, A. L. (2011)**
 *Microplastics in the marine environment*
-→ Montre que :
-- dégradation en mer est très lente
+→ Shows that:
+- degradation in marine environments is very slow
-- UV atténués dans l’eau
+- UV radiation is strongly attenuated in water
-- transformation plus que disparition
+- materials tend to transform rather than disappear

 ---

-## Artificial seawater
+## Artificial Seawater

 **ASTM D1141-98 (revised)**
 *Standard Practice for the Preparation of Substitute Ocean Water*
-→ Fournit :
+→ Provides:
-- composition standard de l’eau de mer
+- standard composition of seawater
-- base pour reproduire un environnement contrôlé
+- reference for controlled experimental replication

 ---

-## Light in aquatic environments
+## Light in Aquatic Environments

 **Kirk, J. T. O. (1994)**
 *Light and Photosynthesis in Aquatic Ecosystems*
-→ Explique :
+→ Explains:
-- atténuation de la lumière dans l’eau
+- light attenuation in water
-- faible pénétration des UV
+- limited UV penetration
-→ impact sur les matériaux
+→ impact on material degradation processes

 ---

-## Behavioral biases
+## Behavioral Biases

 **Taufik, D. et al. (2020)**
 *The paradox between biodegradable plastics and littering behavior*
-→ Montre que :
-- les matériaux perçus comme “biodégradables” sont plus mal jetés
-- confusion entre perception écologique et comportement réel

----

-## Gap identified

-Ces travaux montrent que :
-- les propriétés des bioplastiques sont bien étudiées
-- les interactions ioniques sont connues
-- le milieu marin est documenté pour les plastiques classiques

-MAIS :
-- peu d’études sur bioplastiques en milieu marin
-- peu d’observation des transformations visibles

----

-## Contribution du projet

-→ Étudier les bioplastiques dans un environnement marin simulé
-→ Observer des transformations visibles
-→ Produire un atlas de comportements matériaux
+→ Shows that:
+- “biodegradable” materials are more likely to be improperly discarded
+- perception of sustainability influences behavior